 The link to “Blog” is actually to a Flickr space with multiple galleries that are considerably more extensive than the web site and includes blog-like entries on the main page.

-There is a post about May on illustrationMundo and an interview on LCSV4.
+There is an interview on LCSV4.

 Animator vs. Animation (Alan Becker)